GitGrubOfficial/gitgrub/docs/backlog.md

 - [ ] Add proper authorization for recipe access
 - [ ] Configure secure session management
 - [ ] Documentation for user authentication flow
+- [ ] Migrate from mock user system to actual PostgreSQL-backed authentication
+- [ ] Document security requirements for user authentication and data protection

 ### **v0.4.0 - MVP Release**

+*Complete the minimum viable product with core community features and prepare for initial user testing and feedback.*

 - [ ] Rating system for recipes
 - [ ] Create homepage featuring top-rated and recently updated recipes